Stéphane Bonneau: 1986

+Bonneau performed well on the Satellite Circuits this season, finishing second at both Mexican Circuit in April-May and Canadian Circuit in June-July 1986.
+In Mexico he won a circuit leg in Guadalajara by defeating Gianni Ocleppo (ITA) 6/1 6/1 and was runner up to Circuit top finisher Derek Rostagno (USA) in Monterrey and at the Masters in Puerto Vallarta.
+In Canada he won 2 circuit legs in Sainte-Adele and Shawinigan, both against countryman Chris Pridham in the finals.
+He also reached the final in Sillery but lost 3/6 7/5 7/5 to Andrew Sznajder who eventually won the Circuit.

 In the summer, Bonneau played in the main draw in singles first at the Schenectady Challenger, where he reached the second round.
 This result coupled with his still retaining his ranking points at this point from the previous year's Player's International allowed him to reach his career singles ranking of World No. 107.
 In August however, Bonneau was unable to protect these points, losing in the first round of the Player's, to eventual semi-final Christo Steyn.
 In doubles, he and compatriot Andrew Sznajder reached the second round.

 Bonneau competed in his second grand slam event singles main draw at the 1986 U.S. Open.
 He was soundly beaten by No. 4 seed and eventual semi-finalist Stefan Edberg, 0-6, 3-6, 0-6.
 Bonneau did not compete in any more tour event main draws for the year.
 His rankings on December 29 were World No. 184 in singles and No. 263 in doubles.